 This is a tricky one, because if you’re aware of your spending habits, then it’s difficult to determine how much you spend on groceries.
 The best way to keep track of this is to use one month to observe your spending habits in detail.
 There are plenty of apps available that allow you to keep track of every single thing you buy and how often you buy it.
 This way, you’ll be able to accurately write out your monthly budget for all your groceries.
 This includes kitchen and food necessities, cleaning products, and toiletries as well.

 Insurance is important.
 You need to insure your home, your car, your family if you have one, and of course, yourself.
 This is definitely going to be added to your monthly expenses plan.
-If you still don’t have insurance, then it’s time that you found yourself a suitable service and signed up with them.
-You can not find reliable sources that can guide you to the right services so you can learn how not to overpay for any insurance options that you take on.
-It’s important that you learn the details of any insurance that you sign off on so that you are not met with any surprise expenses.
+If you still don’t have insurance.
+Then it’s time that you found yourself a suitable service and signed up with them.
+You can now find reliable sources that can guide you to the right services.
+So you can learn how not to overpay for any insurance options that you take on.
+It’s important that you learn the details of any insurance that you sign off on.
+So that you are not met with any surprise expenses.

 You need to get around, obviously!
 So if you have a car, you’re going to have a couple of expenses set aside for that.
 Car maintenance and petrol are essentials.
 If not, then you need to calculate how much you spend on public transportation.
-You just might be able to cut this one out entirely if you commit to riding a bicycle everywhere you need to go!
+You just might be able to cut this one out entirely if you commit to riding a bicycle!

 We all have people in our lives that we need to take care of.
 So whether it’s your parents, siblings, a close friend, or even your own children – there are always going to be dependent expenses in your life.